ant-media/ant-media-documentation/docs/guides/publish-live-stream/whip.md

 - In OBS, go to  `Settings`  and then  `Stream`.
 - Select `WHIP` as the service.
 - In the  `Server`  field, enter the WHIP endpoint URL provided by your Ant Media Server.
-Here is the WHIP endpoint format.
+Here is the WHIP endpoint format:
 `https://antmedia.example.com:5443/App_Name/whip/streamId`

  ![](@site/static/img/publish-live-stream/whip/whip-settings.png)

-From Output tab of OBS, you can control your streaming parameters like bit rate, key frames, etc. You can use the same settings as shown below in screenshot.
+From Output tab of OBS, you can control your streaming parameters like bit rate, key frames, etc. You can use the same settings as shown below in screenshot or you can modify them as per your requirements.

 ![](@site/static/img/obs-rtmp-image/OBS-Output.png)

 After your Output and streaming settings are done, you can start publishing your stream from OBS.

 When the stream is published, you can play the stream with WebRTC, HLS or Dash.
-Check out the [**stream playback**](https://antmedia.io/docs/category/playing-live-streams/) document for more reference.
+Check out the [stream playback](https://antmedia.io/docs/category/playing-live-streams/) document for more reference.

 ## Streaming to AMS with WHIP using Sample Web page